 If you rely on buses here, you know the stigma; the people asking “Why don’t you have a car?
 Are you poor?”
 There seemed to be no stigma around bus ridership in Ireland.
 It’s a useful, practical, efficient service, so people use it and their lives are better for it.

 If you enjoy your car, bless you.
 Follow your heart.
 But a car should be a choice, not a requirement.
 Nova Scotians deserve better bus service.
-In November’s Halifax Magazine, I’ll discuss how we can get it.
+In the next Halifax Magazine, I’ll discuss how we can get it.
 (Spoiler: the pay-offs are worth the cost.)